 Instead, her reputation caused others to seek her out and ask her to work.
 Laurence was active in the community throughout her life.
 Among her accomplishments, she co-founded and was past President of DAAF (Dayton Arab American Forum).
 She received the DAAF Volunteer Award (2015).
-She was also the founding President of the Downtown Dayton Opti-Mrs. Club (Women Optimists) and past President of the World Federalist of Southwest Ohio.
+She was also co-founder and past President of the Downtown Dayton Opti-Mrs. Club (Women Optimists) and past President of the World Federalist of Southwest Ohio.

 Some people collect antiques, Laurence collected people.
 Her favorite saying in Arabic was “Aljana bidoun naas, ma btindaas” - “Heaven without people is not worth stepping in.”
 She would say “it is not what you have in your life, it is who do you have”.
 Her ability to engage people was a unique gift.
 She easily spoke to anyone, anywhere - the airplane, the store and wherever she went - and they would instantly become friends.
 They would call, they would email, and they would text.
 They were young, they were old, and they were from all walks of life.
 Friends would come to her kitchen counter, she would feed them and they would talk.
 She connected many people from many cultures and worlds together.
 She combined old country wisdom and hospitality with modern thoughts, behavior and presence.
 She was grateful and cherished all of her lifelong friends who became family.